Landing Page Design Guide 2026 – How to Build High-Converting Pages

 • Increases conversion rate by 3–5x compared to standard website pages

-Landing page development costs (€750 — €2,000 for a custom page) are extremely favorable when measured against returns.
-With a €1,250 monthly Google Ads budget and a 5% conversion rate, a landing page generates approximately 25 leads per month — typically recouping its cost within the first month.
+Costs of €750–2,000 are extremely favourable when measured against returns.
+With a €1,250 monthly Google Ads budget and a 5% conversion rate, a landing page generates roughly 25 leads per month — recouping its cost in the first month.